-My name is Sophie and I'm a 20-year-old University student from Germany.
-Well, I AM German, now living in Bavaria, and if you've ever heard a Bavarian talk, you wouldn't believe, that they're officially part of Germany.
-I'm studying Scandinavistics (currently learning Norwegian and Icelandic) and Japanese studies, and have a part time job as an assistant to my professor.
+My name is Sophie and I'm a 25-year-old University student from Germany.
+Well, I AM German, now living as an expat (:-P) in Bavaria, and if you've ever heard a Bavarian talk, you wouldn't believe that they're officially part of Germany.
+I'm studying Scandinavian (currently learning Norwegian and Icelandic) and Japanese studies, and have a part time job as an assistant to my professor.

 I'm very much into music and when listening I enjoy mostly Metal (like Black, Folk, Death or Pagan Metal) and Industrial music, as well as Jazz or any really special kind.
 I'm an avid piano and cello player always looking for new challenges and I'm also very fond of singing - especially classical songs.
 Music has been by my side during the ups and downs of life, always.
 I often associate certain songs or musicians with a certain period of time in my life.
 I've always been a concert goer, too, so I've spent many summer nights out camping on a festival's camp ground and still love to do so (although I have to say, as a University student these things do become less affordable :-/).

 I'm quite a creative person (at least I thouht so until I got to know swap-bot :D): I play two instruments (cello and piano) and sing, but I also love drawing and painting, doing handicrafts or writing (for example letters - I like beautiful long letters!).
 I'm always jealous, when I read what people on here can do with their hands, so anyone who can teach me any new crafts is encouraged to do so and will be rewarded. :D I've also started to violate my guitar just recently, but it still sounds so horrid, that I mainly use it as a tool of control, when I want to punish my flat mates for not taking the bins down (when updating my profile I noticed that this passage has been true for 5 years … wow!).

 I've got a raven tattooed on my right forearm.

-Another info about me, because in some swaps it's needed: My shoe/socks size is a European 39/40, so I think that would make me a 6 1/2 in US sizes?
-As for clothes, I'm wearing a size S (36 in European sizes, 8/10 in UK sizes).
+Another info about me, because in some swaps it's needed: My shoe/socks size is a European 40, so I think that would make me a 6 1/2 in US sizes?
+As for clothes, I'm wearing a US-size S (34/36 in European sizes, 8/10 in UK sizes).

 dice (I just started my collection of dice and I'd LOVE some cool, unusual, colourful, interesting, strange (...) dice - you'd absolutely make my day with some really outstanding dice ;))